Learn how to improve your overall hiring process with these helpful ideas on how to say thank you for your job application.

 - How a feedback form can help shape your interview process

-One way to improve your company's brand reputation, especially when it comes to hiring diverse candidates or getting past employees to return, starts with your "thank you for your job application" page after someone successfully completes an online application.
+One way to improve your agency's brand reputation, especially when it comes to hiring diverse candidates or getting past employees to return, starts with your "thank you for your job application" page after someone successfully completes an online application.

 Now, in the days of email and automation, many organizations can't be bothered by those niceties.
-Organizations may send out an automated email after a candidate completes the application process, but they won't notify the candidate of their status or rejection.
+They may send out an automated email after a candidate completes the application process, but they won't notify the candidate of their status or rejection.
 The candidate just comes to realize that, after three months, they probably won't hear from that employer at all.

-Organizations that want to improve their brand reputation, especially as they're trying to attract Millennial and BIPOC job candidates, can start by improving their "thank you for your job application" message.
+Agencies that want to improve their brand reputation, especially as they're trying to attract Millennial and BIPOC job candidates, can start by improving their "thank you for your job application" message.
 This can happen on your website or in a follow-up email afterward.

 This article will show you thank you page best practices that can change your analytics and conversion tracking, the importance of detailing your hiring process, how to use testimonials and social media, and how asking for feedback can benefit your application process.